BEN J HENRY

 Photo by Lightsource

 The same is true for habit forming.
-On the first of January every year, many of us generate a list of goals that we have either forgotten by Easter, or failed miserably.
+On the first of January every year, many of us generate a list of goals that we have forgotten by Easter.
+Or failed miserably.
 (I say many of us—perhaps you’re the exception?
 Well done you!)
 In order to form a habit, the desired pattern must be created.
 According to Dr Phillippa Lally at UCL, it takes an average of 66 days to form a new habit.
 Why?
 Because it takes time to train ourselves into thinking: this is what I do now.

 While it’s important to make peace with our limitations, and be grateful for what we have, it’s also healthy to identify just one or two areas in which we could improve.
 Through lucid dreaming, you can take a proactive approach to realising these goals.